EducationalWave

 Additionally, systemic inequalities perpetuated can emerge as cultural relativism allows certain groups to justify their harmful practices based on tradition.

-Related Pros and Cons of Mandatory Health Insurance
+Related Pros and Cons of Audi Q7

 Furthermore, cultural relativism can lead to the justification of practices that may be considered unethical or harmful by universal standards.
 For example, practices such as female genital mutilation or child marriage might be defended as cultural traditions, creating a moral dilemma for those who advocate for human rights.
 This reliance on cultural context may also encourage an environment of cultural determinism, where individuals feel constrained by their cultural background, potentially stifling personal growth and critical thinking.